17 Nanny CV Examples That Work in 2026

 If you just list past jobs, recruiters will be bored.
 Instead, impress them with the impact from relevant employment or projects to fit the modern components of a nanny CV.

-Include relevant education and qualifications
+How to include relevant education and certifications

 While a degree isn’t necessary for a nanny, you must still include relevant training and certifications.
 Some parents value foundational knowledge, and demonstrating some education or relevant credentials would help secure you the job.

-Tailor your CV to the specific role
+How to tailor your resume to the specific role

 Each job is different and requires a CV tailored specifically to the role.
 You should do the following to customise your CV: